Lithium-ion dominates short-duration storage. But the grid needs hours, days, and

 The Duration Problem

 The core issue is cost per duration.
-Lithium-ion stores energy in
+Li-ion stores energy in the same

-the same cells that deliver power.
-To double the duration, you double the number of
+cells that deliver power -- double the duration, double the cost.
+Other technologies

 No single technology covers the full spectrum.
 The future grid needs a portfolio --